-Biologically Appropriate Raw Food, BARF, is a type of diet that focuses on raw meat and bones feeding to provide the necessary nutrition needed by a dog.
-Also known as Bones And Raw Food diet, and the Born Again Raw Food diet, BARF diet is picking up and getting more popular lately.
+Biologically Appropriate Raw Food, BARF, is a type of diet that focuses on raw meat and bone feeding to provide the necessary nutrition needed by a dog.
+Also known as the Bones And Raw Food Diet, and the Born Again Raw Food diet, BARF diet is picking up and getting more popular lately.

-The argument for a BARF diet is that it follows closely to the diet of the ancestor dogs as they ate raw food too.
-Studies also show that cooking food would reduce the nutritional value, breaks down valuable proteins and sometimes even cause certain food like, bones, to be detrimental to the dog’s health.
+The argument for a BARF diet is that it follows closely the diet of the ancestor dogs as they ate raw food too.
+Studies also show that cooking food would reduce its nutritional value, breaks down valuable proteins, and sometimes even cause certain food like bones, to be detrimental to the dog’s health.

 Nevertheless, there are also many reasons to go against the BARF diet.
-The main reason being that it is a fact that current domestic dogs live longer than before and there is good grounds to believe that they must be eating right or rather better than they used to.
+The main reason is that it is a fact that current domestic dogs live longer than before and there are good grounds to believe that they must be eating right or rather better than they used to.

-There is no concrete evidence to proof which type of diet is better at the moment, and both side have their own set of supporters.
+There is no concrete evidence to prove which type of diet is better at the moment, and both sides have their own set of supporters.
 The decision whether to raw feed your dog depends largely on you.
-The factors to consider include the willingness to spent time and determine what type of food is biologically appropriate to your dog, to handle the food appropriately, and to incur the extra expense if you decide to raw feed.
+The factors to consider include the willingness to spend time and determine what type of food is biologically appropriate to your dog, to handle the food appropriately, and to incur the extra expense if you decide to raw feed.

-On the other hand, a cooked diet or a commercial prepared diet is less expensive to feed.
+On the other hand, a cooked diet or a commercially prepared diet is less expensive to feed.
 There are also commercial raw diets available in the market.
 These foods are safer to handle if they have been irradiated to kill bacteria.
-These diets may differ a little from BARF diets, however they are still largely consist of ground meat and bone fragments or bone meal.
-In addition, they may also contain vegetable matter where a typical BARF diet may lack.
+These diets may differ a little from BARF diets, however, they still largely consist of ground meat and bone fragments or bone meal.
+In addition, they may also contain vegetable matter that a typical BARF diet may lack.